asaborn/GenericMultiTasking/README.md

 ## Logical unit of work parameters

-Each logical unit of work is basically running an executable with the command line paramaters.
+Each logical unit of work is basically running an executable with the command line parameters.
 ```

 OutputDirectory			[The run outputs will be located at this path]